GauravPatil8/Real-Time-Asset-Organiser/README.md

 ### Scenario:

-John, a freelance animator, receives multiple files from his client's cloud storage.
+A user, a freelance animator, receives multiple files from his client's cloud storage.
 He needs to organize these files efficiently to streamline his workflow.

 ### Solution:

-1. John sets up the file organizer software with his custom folder structure, including folders for models, textures, project files, etc.
+1. The user sets up the Asset organizer Addon with his custom folder structure, including folders for models, textures, project files, etc.

-2. As John downloads files from the client's drive, the software automatically categorizes and moves them to their respective folders in real-time.
+2. As the user downloads files from the client's drive, the software automatically categorizes and moves them to their respective folders in real-time.

-3. If John wants to review the file movements, he can check the software's logs to ensure all files are correctly organized.
+3. If the user wants to review the file movements, he can check the software's logs to ensure all files are correctly organized.

-4. John can also set a delay option to organize files after a specific duration, allowing him time to review and manage his workflow effectively.
+4. The user can also set a delay option to organize files after a specific duration, allowing him time to review and manage his workflow effectively.

 ### Result:

-With the file organizer software, John can efficiently manage his files, saving time and increasing productivity in his animation projects.
+With the Asset organizer Addon, the user can efficiently manage his files, saving time and increasing productivity in his animation projects.

 ## Conclusion

-The file organizer software offers a convenient solution for categorizing and organizing various file types in real-time.
+The Real-Time Asset Organiser addon offers a convenient solution for categorizing and organizing various file types in real-time.
 Its customizable features cater to the needs of both hobbyists and professionals, making asset management seamless and efficient.